TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 `${PROJECT_NAME}_SET_INSTALL_RPATH`_ and `CMAKE_INSTALL_RPATH_USE_LINK_PATH`_.
 But most projects should likely keep these defaults in place since they make it so that doing builds and installations on a single machine work correctly by default out of the box.
-And for other installation/distribution use cases, the user is told how to manipulate CMake variables for those cases in `Setting install RPATH`_.
+For other installation/distribution use cases, the user is told how to manipulate CMake variables for those cases in `Setting install RPATH`_.